Skip to content

 Current lineup

-The registry in utils/models.js is the authoritative source.
-As of April 2026 it holds 17 models across three providers.
-Prices below are per million tokens, current at time of writing.
+The registry in utils/models.js is the authoritative source (it now carries per-model pricing fields too).
+As of July 2026 it holds 23 models across three providers.
+Prices below are per million tokens, list price, snapshot 2026-07.

 Anthropic (Claude)